How to lose weight at home

 Wondering how to lose weight at home, and worry that you don’t have a gym?
 The good news is that you can still lose weight at home without an expensive gym set up.
 Losing weight at home is easier than you think - being active every day is a great habit to get into while adding HIIT and resistance training into your routine will help to accelerate your weight loss.

-Using your own body weight or weights, such as dumbells, as well as resistance bands can help you lose weight at home, however, if you do want to add some heavier weights and cardio machines to your gym set up these are the best exercise machines to lose weight with.
+Using your own body weight or weights, such as dumbells, as well as resistance bands can help you lose weight at home.
 This feature will explore how to lose weight at home, by talking to experts and exploring how effective exercises such as walking, HIIT training, and resistance training can be on your waistline.

 Lose weight at home: getting your steps in